Blog

 Premium includes everything in Essentials and adds exactly two functional modules:

-Why it matters: if you do not make things and do not run a formal service operation, Premium gives you nothing extra to pay for.
-If you do either, Premium is the only tier that covers it — there is no à la carte add-on for just Manufacturing.
+If you do not make things and do not run a formal service operation, Premium gives you nothing extra to pay for.
+If you do either, Premium is the only tier that covers it; there is no à la carte add-on for just Manufacturing.

 Team Member licences for light users